Peter Philipakos: Iraklis Psachna

 On September 9, 2011, Philipakos signed a 1-year contract with Greek club Ionikos.
-In late September, Ionikos was found guilty of committing contract forgery during the 2010-11 season and was relegated to Football League 2.
+In late September, Ionikos was found guilty of committing contract forgery during the 2010–11 season and was relegated to Football League 2.
 Soon after the club voluntarily switched to Delta Ethniki.
 As a result, Ionikos' players were free to sign with another club.

 On October 14, 2011, Philipakos signed a 1-year contract with Football League club Iraklis Psachna.

-On November 27, 2011, in the fourth week of the 2011-12 Football League season, Philipakos played in Iraklis Psaxna's first win in the Greek second tier in club historya 2-0 defeat of Diagoras.
+On November 27, 2011, in the fourth week of the 2011-12 Football League season, Philipakos played in Iraklis Psaxna's first win in the Greek second tier in club history—a 2–0 defeat of Diagoras.

 Vyzas Megara

 On January 23, 2012, Philipakos completed a mid-season transfer to Greek Football League club Vyzas Megara.
 However, the club was unable to pay its players and Philipakos was one of several players to sue for unpaid wages.